Top 5 4th Quarter Trades of Na - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Nationwide Asset Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Nationwide Fund Advisors’s top five trades of the quarter.

+The guru sold out of their 400,000-share investment in NAS:IGSB.
+Previously, the stock had a 2.01% weight in the equity portfolio.
+Shares traded for an average price of $49.4 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.